text here. Few sentances.PROS

 As part of its snow blower report, ConsumerReports.org editors review the Craftsman 88173 alongside other compact two-stage gas snow blowers.
 Testing is comprehensive, and looks at how well the snow thrower handles different types of snow removal tasks.
 The snow thrower is recommended, and earns a Best Buy rating.

-The Craftsman 88173 earns an average score of 4.5 stars from more than 150 owners here, earning it the site's Buyer's Pick designation.
+The Craftsman 88173 earns an overall score of 4.5 stars from nearly 270 owners here, earning it the site's Buyer's Pick designation.
 Most recommend this snow blower for its beefy performance, excellent handling and easy-starting four-stroke engine.
 A few owners report mechanical issues.